Last Updated on November 17, 2023 by Electricalvolt

 Types of Contacts

-They are conductive elements whose purpose is to establish or interrupt the flow of current as soon as the coil is energized.
+They are conductive elements that establish or interrupt the current flow when the coil is energized.

 There are two types of contacts.